editorconfig/specification/index.rst

      - Set to ``true`` ensure file ends with a newline when saving and ``false`` to ensure it doesn't.
    * - ``root``
      - Must be specified in the preamble.
-Set to ``true`` to stop the ``.editorconfig`` file search on the current file.
-The value is case insensitive.
+Set to ``true`` to tell the core not to check any higher directory for EditorConfig settings for on the current filename.
+The value is case-insensitive.

 For any pair, a value of ``unset`` removes the effect of that pair, even if it has been set before.
 For example, add ``indent_size =